RedMeansWar/JRPC/README.md

 # JRPC
-An open source library made by James, Modified for RadiationNET by RedMeansWar
+An extension that allows for remote Xbox 360 Development.

 # Features
 General Features